GenXProject/GenX.jl/docs/src/data_documentation.md

 ||1 = including the model equation as an output|
 ||0 = the model equation won't be included as an output|

-Additionally, Solver related settings parameters are specified in the appropriate solver settings .yml file (e.g. `gurobi_settings.yml` or `cplex_settings.yml`), which should be located in the current working directory (or to specify an alternative location, edit the `solver_settings_path` variable in your Run.jl file).
-Note that GenX supplies default settings for most solver settings in the various solver-specific functions found in the /src/configure_solver/ directory.
+Additionally, Solver related settings parameters are specified in the appropriate .yml file (e.g. `gurobi_settings.yml` or `cplex_settings.yml`), which should be located in the current working directory.
+Note that GenX supplies default settings for most solver settings in the various solver-specific functions found in the `src/configure_solver/` directory.
 To overwrite default settings, you can specify the below Solver specific settings.
-Note that appropriate solver settings are specific to each solver.
+Settings are specific to each solver.

 ###### Table 1b: Summary of the Solver settings parameters
 ---